 He was sentenced to 10 years in prison on March 26, 2014, in a trial of more than 30 individuals charged with participating in the attack on the station, according to The Associated Press.

 In October 2017, Humaidan had a severe eye infection that the prison clinic was not equipped to effectively treat, the journalist said.
 In October 2018, the journalist told CPJ that after Humaidan visited the prison clinic five times without clearing up the eye infection, authorities transferred Humaidan to a hospital for treatment, where he received eyedrops.
 His condition improved, but the infections kept returning because of the lack of cleanliness in the prison, the journalist said.
-In September 2020, the journalist told CPJ that Humaidan’s eye infection had cleared up in the past year and that he was no longer dealing with any health issues.
+In September 2020, the journalist told CPJ that Humaidan’s eye infection had cleared up in the past year.

 In 2014, the U.S. National Press Club honored Humaidan with its John Aubuchon Press Freedom Award.